FAQ

 • Casing condition control is carried out from the beginning of well construction, and a special test to check casing integrity is provided during acceptance for operation readiness.

-• During decommissioning, the restoration of groundwater to its initial hydrogeological baseline conditions is performed and the wells are liquidated.
+• During decommissioning, the restoration of groundwater to its initial hydrogeological baseline conditions is performed; and the wells are liquidated.

-Can natural radioactivity be seen, smelled or tasted?
+Can natural radioactivity be seen, smelled, or tasted?

-Water with high natural concentrations of radionuclides content cannot be used for any purposes if it’s above the NORM set by the World Health Organization (WHO).
-Therefore, for safe use of water resources it is necessary to determine the zones/distribution of high natural concentrations of radionuclides in underground water.
-Based on these data, safe wells and boreholes can be defined as part of the Integrated Water Resource Management Plan of Namibia.
+Therefore, for safe use of water resources it is necessary to determine the zones/distribution of high natural concentrations of radionuclides in underground waters.
+Based on this data, safe wells and boreholes can be defined as part of the Integrated Water Resource Management Plan of Namibia.
 Continuous control of the underground water quality should be imposed with a strict procedure of water intake from the acceptable boreholes.
-It is worth noting that, when ISR mining activities have ceased and groundwater restoration has been completed, the concentration of radionuclides does not exceed baseline concentration at that given mining area.
+It is worth noting that when ISR mining activities have ceased and groundwater restoration has been completed, concentration of radionuclides does not exceed baseline concentration at that given mining area.

 What are the results of water analyses of wells/boreholes located along the uranium sandstone deposits?